microsoft/DMF/DmfSamples/InterfaceSample1/README.md

 ==================

 1. Use Traceview to load the driver's .pdb file and turn set logging settings to log "information".
-2. Install this sample using this command with Devcon.exe from DDK: `devcon install InterfaceClientServer.inf root\Transport1`.
+2. Install this sample using this command with Devcon.exe from DDK: `devcon install InterfaceSample1.inf root\Transport1`.
 This will install the driver such that it uses Transport 1.
 3. Using Traceview you can see logging showing that Transport1's Method is called when the driver starts.
-4. Uninstall the driver.
+5. Uninstall the driver.
-4. Install this sample using this command with Devcon.exe from DDK: `devcon install InterfaceClientServer.inf root\Transport2`.
+6. Install this sample using this command with Devcon.exe from DDK: `devcon install InterfaceSample1.inf root\Transport2`.
 This will install the driver such that it uses Transport 2.
-5. Using Traceview you can see logging showing that Transport2's Method is called when the driver starts.
+7. Using Traceview you can see logging showing that Transport2's Method is called when the driver starts.
+8. Uninstall the driver.